-The energy efficiency/renewable energy projects detailed in the case studies in this compendium indicate that there is a good potential for benefits in both low hanging and medium-to-high investment options.
-The dairies can implement the low hanging fruits (with smaller investments) faster, as with minimum or no investments, several savings can be achieved.
-However, for the high investment projects, a detailed review in the form of DPR can be prepared.
+With the efforts to the implementation of Energy Efficiency/Renewable energy projects through the case studies included in compendium indicates that there is a good potential for benefits - both low hanging and medium to high investments options.
+The dairies can implement the low hanging fruits (with lesser investment) faster as with minimum or no investments the saving can be achieved.
+However, for the high investment, a detailed review in form of DPR can be prepared.
 The attractiveness of the project can also be assessed from the unit abatement cost (UAC).
 The UAC is defined as the cost/investment of reducing one unit of energy or pollution.
-The options having lower UAC are attractive to reduce a unit of energy consumption as lower investments are required to achieve energy savings.
-The following graph highlights the comparison of Unit Abatement Cost as Investment (INR Lakh)/Energy Saving achieved (TOE), for the major proposals identified at the Andhra Pradesh and Telangana Dairy cluster.
+The options having lower UAC are attractive to reduce a unit of energy consumption as the lesser investments are required to achieve the energy savings.
+Following graph highlights the comparison of Unit Abatement Cost - Investment (INR lakh) / Energy Savings achieved (TOE) for the major proposals identified at the Haryana Dairy cluster.